connor-french/spaceprime/README.md

 This page provides an overview of the package and its main features.
 For more detailed information, please refer to the [documentation](https://connor-french.github.io/spaceprime).

 **Note for R users**: *spaceprime* is coded in Python, yet many interested users may come from an R background.
-I have an [*spaceprime* for R users]() vignette (COMING SOON) that provides a brief introduction to the Python concepts necessary to use *spaceprime* in a practical walk-through of an example analysis.
-Additionally, it is possible to use Python code in R using the `reticulate` package.
+I have a [*spaceprime* for R users]() vignette (COMING SOON) that provides a brief introduction to the Python concepts necessary to use *spaceprime* in a practical walk-through of an example analysis.
+Additionally, it is possible to use Python code in R using the *reticulate* package.
 For more information on how to use Python code in R, see the [reticulate documentation](https://rstudio.github.io/reticulate/).

 ## Main features
 *spaceprime* includes a number of features:
-- Convert habitat suitability values into demographic parameters, including deme sizes and migration rates and their change through time using **very little code**.
+- **Convert habitat suitability values into demographic parameters**, including deme sizes, migration rates, and their change through time using **very little code**.
 Code complexity does not increase with model complexity, allowing users to focus on the biological questions they are interested in.
 - Simulate spatially explicit genetic data under a coalescent model with *msprime*.
 The modeling approach is **fully coalescent** with no forward-time component, allowing for **computationally efficient simulations** of large spatially explicit models.
 - Visualize demographic models to facilitate model interpretation and model checking.
 - Compute genetic summary statistics for simulated and empirical data to facilitate comparison with empirical data.